nrwl/nx/docs/shared/devkit.md

 Each of those have detailed API docs.
 Check the API for more information.

 It's also important to stress that those are just utility functions.
 You can use them but you don't have to.
-You can instead write your own functions that take the host and do whatever you want to do with it.
+You can instead write your own functions that take the tree and do whatever you want to do with it.

-## Simplest Generator
+### Simplest Generator

 ```json
 {